The tree of happiness flowers and fruits most abundantly for the creative man

 Accomplishment lies not in having reached the apex of one’s accent, much more so in having negotiated one’s descent.

 Disdain is merely a shield behind which many a naked soul takes shelter, and snobbery a satin cloak that conceals a fragile psyche.
-This is a truth, that we are more exposed by what we don.
+This is a truth, that we are more exposed by what we choose to don.

 The best time to contemplate infinity and eternity is outside, on your back, underneath a starry night sky.